fdac21/news/README.md

+# Class on Oct 5
+   - Miniproject2 is due at the end of the class
+   - Introducing GCP

 # Class on Sep 28
    - Final project proposals are due at the end of the class
    - The group needs to submit a project proposal (1.5-2 pages in IEEE format (see https://www.overleaf.com/latex/templates/preparation-of-papers-for-ieee-sponsored-conferences-and-symposia/zfnqfzzzxghk).